tzolov/voice-assistant-chatbot/README.md

 1. **ChatClient**: Configures the chatbot using the system prompt and an in-memory chat memory advisor.
 2. **Command Line Runner**: Implements a loop to continuously record, process, and respond to user input.
-3. **Audio Recording and Playback**: Manages voice input and output using the `Audio` utility for recording audio input from the user and playing back audio responses.
+3. **Audio Recording and Playback**: Manages voice input and output using the [Audio](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/Audio.java) utility for recording audio input from the user and playing back audio responses.

-The [Audio](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/Audio.java) is simple utility that uses the pain `Java Sound API` for capturing and playback audio.
+It is a single class implementation, leveraging the pain `Java Sound API` for capturing and playback audio.
-It supports the WAV audio format and stores the recordings in a temporary file `AudioRecordBuffer.wav`.
-Note that it is not thread-safe and is intended for demonstration purposes.